cleibl/terraform-google-gsuite-exporter-cfn/README.md

-# Terraform Stackdriver Aggregated Export to PubSub
+# Terraform Stackdriver Gsuite Audit Log Sync CloudFunction

 The Terraform module can be used to provision a cloudfunction which gets Gsuite Admin Logs and syncs them to stackdriver.